Tack Coat

 Process

 2. After cleaning, an asphalt distributor sprays a thin coat of bituminous liquid.
-It is critical that the correct rate of bond coat is applied and that it is uniformly applied across the entire base surface.
+It is critical that the correct rate of tack coat is applied and that it is uniformly applied across the entire base surface.
 Care must be taken to ensure that the distributor bar is set at the appropriate height to develop proper spray overlap and that the spray bar nozzles are identical, the correct size, and at the proper angle.
-If the bond coat material is an emulsion, it should have time to break before the hot mix is applied.
+If the tack coat material is an emulsion, it should have time to break before the hot mix is applied.
 Inadequate bonding between the layers will greatly reduce pavement life.
 Some of the distresses created by improper bonding include shoving, fatigue cracking, rutting, and longitudinal wheel path cracking.

 Variations